auth0/Lock.Android/MIGRATION_GUIDE.md

 ### Changes to the underlying SDK

 The core SDK has been updated to the version 2+.
 Since this is exposed as an API scoped dependency, if you were using any of the classes or methods that changed in the new major release (e.g. the `WebAuthProvider` class), you might need to update your code.
 Follow the [Auth0.Android Migration Guide](https://github.com/auth0/Auth0.Android/blob/main/V2_MIGRATION_GUIDE.md) to assess the impact.

+## Changes in behavior

+The `LockCallback` will get its `onError` method invoked when an [Auth0 Rule](https://auth0.com/docs/rules) returns an `Error` or `UnauthorizedError`.
+This was previously handled internally by Lock, causing it to display an orange toast with a generic failure message.
+From this release on, if you are using Auth0 Rules and throwing custom errors, you should obtain the _cause_ of the exception and read the code or description values to understand what went wrong.